jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 That's where [IEEE Standard for Floating-Point Arithmetic (IEEE 754)](https://en.wikipedia.org/wiki/IEEE_754) comes in.
 It was established in 1984 by [Institue of Electrical and Electronics Enginneers (IEEE)](https://en.wikipedia.org/wiki/Institute_of_Electrical_and_Electronics_Engineers).
+These types of numbers are called `floating-point numbers` and they are fundamentally different than how we store `integers`.

 <details>
     <summary>Example in IEEE 754</summary>